rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 ### Why is `log` an expression rather than library function?

-We wish to integrate logging with the language at multiple levels: in terms of filtering by module path and task, with type-specific logging variants, with lazy evaluation of the arguments such that inactive logging statements are very cheap, and also integrated with the `note` expression for logging during failure.
-It's possible we could replicate these features via a mixture of compiler-provided hooks, syntax-extensions and library calls, but it's neither clear that this would be possible nor whether the interface would be syntactically cumbersome: the best logging, after all, is the kind that's light enough that you regularly use it!

-If someone manages to cook up a useful version that seems light and usable and hits all the same use-cases, without requiring a dedicated statement, we'll consider replacing it.
+We made this decision at a time when the syntax extension system was less mature.
+We plan to change `log` to be a macro (see #554).

-### Why are strings, vectors etc. built-in types rather than (say) special kinds of iface/impl?
+### Why are strings, vectors etc. built-in types rather than (say) special kinds of trait/impl?

 In each case there is one or more operator, literal constructor, overloaded use or integration with a built-in control structure that makes us think it would be awkward to phrase the type in terms of more-general type constructors.
 Same as, say, with numbers!
-But this is partly an aesthetic call and, similarly to with the `log` expression, we'd be willing to look at a worked-out proposal for eliminating or rephrasing these special cases.
+But this is partly an aesthetic call, and we'd be willing to look at a worked-out proposal for eliminating or rephrasing these special cases.

 ### Can Rust code call C code?